 Well, you don’t have a reception area anymore and you’re in charge.
 You deserve the bright, fresh scent of flowers on your desk (if there’s room – otherwise put them nearby instead).
-It’s indulgent, but affordably so if done every couple of weeks (peonies and hydrangea are in season now, and can be easily, naturally dried in situ so that they last much longer).
+It’s indulgent, but affordable if done every couple of weeks (peonies and hydrangea are in season now, and can be easily, naturally dried in situ so that they last much longer).

 7. The “work mug”

 Probably, the mug you take to work is your Worst Mug.
-The one you don’t really care if it disappears, or you spot Jeremy In Accounts Payable using it for his cup-a-soup.
+The one you don’t really care if it disappears, or you spot Jeremy in Accounts Payable using it for his cup-a-soup.